Sergei Osipov (artist): Biography

 After almost half a century, the circumstances of the wound and treatment of S. Osipov were described in the memoirs of the head of the surgical department of a military hospital:

 In the most difficult time of our hospital’s life at the end of 1941, in the cold and darkness, we had to make the first amputation of the lower leg.
 The wounded Osipov was admitted to the seventh surgical department.
 Young, exhausted, with a reddish head of hair and a beard.
-Artist.
-As I found out 50 years later, he was on the five cource at the Academy of Arts.
+As I found out 50 years later, he was on the five course at the Academy of Arts.
 Osipov was shot in the thigh.
 The wound is small, but a large blood vessel was damaged and gangrene of the foot began.
 To save the life of the wounded one had to sacrifice a foot.
 The operation was carried out in purely front-line conditions: in the small cold tent, in the evening, with obligatory darkening of the window, on the bed instead of the operating table, under the light of two flashlights “bat”, and only at the most crucial moment the emergency lamp was turned on.
 Surgeons, including myself, in quilted jackets under dressing gowns, emaciated, sawed bones with difficulty.